 GLORIA, a 212-foot, three-masted barque, is homeported in Cartagena, Colombia.
 She carries 15,000 square feet of sail and has a crew typically numbering around 165: a permanent crew of about 85 and approximately 80 naval cadets.
 As a training ship, she is the official flagship of the Colombian Navy.
 Built in 1968, she is named for wife of Defense Minister General Gabriel Rebéiz Pizarro who pushed for construction of the ship for the Navy.
 Gloria’s half-sisters are the Mexican Cuauhtemoc, the Venezuelan Simon Bolivar and the Ecuadoran Guayas.

-JUAN BAUTISTA CAMBIASO, a 177-foot, steel-hulled, three-master barquentine, is homeported in Santo Domingo.
+JUAN BAUTISTA CAMBIASO, a 177-foot, steel-hulled, three-masted barquentine, is homeported in Santo Domingo.
 Launched in 2009 in Bulgaria and acquired by the Dominican Republic in 2018, she serves as the naval training ship for its cadets.
 She has a sail area of 11,000 square feet, a permanent crew of 12 and can accommodate up to 37 cadets.
 She is named for the founder of the Dominican Republic navy.

 GUAYAS is a 257-foot long, steel-hulled, three-masted barque of the Ecuadorian Navy homeported in Guayaquil, Ecuador.
 She displays 15,200 square feet of sail and has a crew of 35 officers and 120 enlisted sailors and trainees.
 Launched in 1978, named in jointly in honor of Chief Guayas, the Guayas River, and the first steamship that was constructed in South America.
 She participated in many OpSail events in New York.